squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 5.md

 1.6 Explain the use and purpose of network services 2.1 Compare and contrast various devices, their features, and their appropriate placement on the network

+### Network Time Protocol (NTP)

+**Network Time Protocol** is a way of synchronizing clocks across devices on a network.
+NTP is an important concept because it provides a mechanism for
+   - Time Logging
+   - Security Logs
+   - Ensure sequencing of tasks
+   - Ensure tasks are not delayed or running late

 ### Network Interface Cards (NIC)s

 Layer 2 device installed in your computer to connect, or interface, your computer to the network.
 It provides the physical, electrical, and electronic connections to the network media.